mark-helotie/Project1/resources/obesity_data.md

 This dataset was downloaded from https://catalog.data.gov/dataset/500-cities-local-data-for-better-health-2016-release

 The original CSV download was 217MB.

-Un-needed rows and columns were manually removed, and that resulted in this CSV.
+Un-needed rows and columns were manually removed, and that resulted in this CSV of 4.5MB

 Some notes for the data in this CSV: